 The Tesla Model 3 (GEN1) offers driving automation at levels 2 or 3, depending on the equipment level.

-With the standard Basic Autopilot level 2 system, you get the following driving automation features.
+The standard Basic Autopilot SAE Level 2 system includes the following driving automation features:

 - Adaptive Cruise Control (ACC)

-- Lane Centering Assist (LCA) / AutoSteer: keeps the car in your lane and slows down if needed in traffic.
-The system limits how long you can drive without touching the steering wheel.
+- Lane Centering Assist (LCA) / AutoSteer: Centers the vehicle in its lane and adjusts speed in traffic.
+The driver must keep their hands on the steering wheel and remain attentive.

 - Automatic Lane Change (ALC)